Show Notes

 Factual Items Audited:

-- Confinement induces neuronal invasion program (SOX11, NNAT, NEUROD1, NEFM) and MITF downregulation
+- Confinement induces neuronal invasion program and MITF downregulation (SOX11, NEUROD1, NNAT, NEFM upregulation; MITF downregulation)

-- HMGB2 upregulation is induced by confinement and mediates the neuronal state
+- HMGB2 upregulation is induced by confinement and HMGB2 concentration increases (approximately doubles) under confinement

-- Nesprin2 (SYNE2) is required for HMGB2 enrichment and for assembly of the perinuclear cage
+- Nesprin2 (SYNE2) is required for HMGB2 enrichment and for perinuclear cage assembly

 - HMGB2 increases chromatin accessibility at neural crest/neuronal loci; AP-1 and SOX9 motifs enriched